 Multiple Platform Support

-As a web-based project, it is highly possible to be deployed in a web server and allow people to use this web app by accessing a website.
-Also, it could be compatible with smartphones, which needs further work.
+As a web-based project, the software is possible to be deployed in a web server.
+In that case, people can use this web app by accessing a website.
+Also, it could be compatible with smartphones, which needs developers’ further work.

 2.Reflection